Kaihanga/magnetox-faq/peopoly-magnetox-faq/index.md

 	1. Optional - Zip tie cables
 	2. Reattach bottom right panel

-## Is there a community to share and learn about other's experience?
+## Is there a community to share and learn about other's experiences?

 There's an "official" discord with an active community.
 [Click here for an invitation](https://discord.gg/rVUKaBAGKC).